jeffreyjs/docker-pihole/README.md

 # docker-pihole

-This is a `docker compose` setup for running pihole and traefik with self-signed certificates from `cfssl`
+This is a `docker compose` setup for running pihole and traefik with self-signed certificates from `cfssl` and `cloudflared` for DNS over HTTPS (DoH).
+This is a work in progress, and not all services are complete.
+Mainly `cfssl` and the self-signed certificates, and the local development setup with `molecule` or the `ansible` playbook.

 ## Usage